IIYAMA12/wafs/template-engine-doc/readme.md

 ```

 ### Functions
 Using functions makes creating content much more easy.
-This function will be called when the template is processed.
+This function will be called when the template is rendered.
-In the first iteration dynamic data has to be placed on top of the template.
-This will change in the future.

 ```JS
 [